[Bishop Strickland]:

 obedience to God and submission to confusion finally diverge.

-asking who is honest.
+who is honest.
 I am not asking who feels secure.
-I am
+I am asking who is

-drawn by silence.
+silence.
 It has been drawn by inversion.
-It has been
+It has been drawn by the

 And saints have